biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 and \[ISO30107-1\].
 The evaluator doesn't need to evaluate all of them for the TOE because of the assumptions defined in the \[BScPP\] and assurance level (i.e. required attack potential) claimed by the \[BScPP\].
-However, the evaluator shall consider the following three types of attack to the TOE.
+However, the evaluator shall consider the following three types of attack that the TOE must counter.

 a)  An attacker may attempt to impersonate as a legitimate user using only his/her own
     biometric characteristic (i.e. zero-effort impostor attempt)